• Disease Overview

 Diagnosis

-A diagnosis of COL4A1/A2-related disorders is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized tests including advanced imaging techniques.
+A diagnosis of COL4A1/A2-related disorders may be suspected based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized tests including advanced imaging techniques.
 A diagnosis can be confirmed through molecular genetic testing.
-Molecular genetic testing can detect variants in the COL4A1 and COL4A2 genes that cause these disorders but is available only as a diagnostic service at specialized laboratories.
+That detects variants in the COL4A1 and COL4A2 genes.

 • < Previous section